How do we nurture the punk acts of the future?

 The project will culminate in an ‘alternative Eurovision Song Contest’, bringing together art bands to explore global identities while representing their country on stage in London.

-Dr Pil Kollectiv, Art lecturer at the University of Reading and EuroNoize project lead, said: “Art bands are not quite art and not quite music, but have a foot in both worlds.
+Dr Pil Kollectiv, lecturer at the University of Reading's School of Art and EuroNoize project lead, said: “Art bands are not quite art and not quite music, but have a foot in both worlds.
 This means they are often excluded from institutions and therefore seem to be falling through the cracks.

 “At this event, we will look the history of the art band.
 We want to celebrate DIY music, which unites people from all over the world and has a big impact on culture, yet lacks recognition as an art form in its own right.”